agnesleth/Compileit-case/README.md

 ## Why this design

--The Next.js /api/chat proxy separates the frontend from the backend and keeps the backend URL hidden from users.
+- The Next.js /api/chat proxy separates the frontend from the backend and keeps the backend URL hidden from users.
 - Corporate-first retrieval improves accuracy by focusing on relevant Compileit business pages instead of noisy content like recruiting or legal pages.
 - Source citations are shown in the UI so answers can be checked and trusted.
 - LangGraph rewrite → retrieve pipeline uses a two-step process: it first rewrites the latest user message into a clear, standalone search query (based on chat history), then retrieves information.
 This improves results for follow-up questions.